smallerbeams/ICBHI-2024-Method-information/README.md

-Code floder : training and predict code
+code floder : training and predict code

-Dataset floder : training phase use dataset in the challenge
+dataset floder : training phase use dataset in the challenge

-weight : the best model in the challenge
+weight floder : the best model in the challenge